 The Antigua & Barbuda Department of Marine Services and Merchant Shipping (ADOMS) is the Authority with full responsibility for the Registration, Licensing and Regulation of all small pleasure craft and small commercial vessels.

-Small pleasure craft are regulated by the Antigua and Barbuda Small Craft Control Regulations (SCR) which apply to all craft operating for pleasure, operating in Antigua and Barbuda waters, less than 24 metres in length.
-These regulations, that make reference to the Code of Safety for Small Craft (SCC-Code), include also commercially used craft of less than 5 metres in length, and all powered sports- and recreational fishing vessels.
+Small pleasure craft are regulated by the Antigua and Barbuda Small Craft (Control) Code (SCC) which applies to all craft operating for pleasure, within Antigua and Barbuda waters, which are less than 24 metres in length.
+This Code also includes commercially used small craft of less than 5 metres in length.

-In recent years there have been several serious incidents involving such small vessels, operating in Antigua and Barbuda waters and also engaged in trading between other islands.
-As competent Authority, ADOMS has been subsequently designated by the Antigua and Barbuda Government in order to have in place enforceable regulations to ensure that all operations, both commercial and pleasure, in Antigua and Barbuda waters, are carried out safely and that all small craft are fit for their intended purpose.
+In recent years there have been several serious incidents involving small craft, operating in Antigua and Barbuda waters and also engaged in trading between other islands.
+As the competent Authority, ADOMS is responsible for ensuring that all operations, both commercial and pleasure, in Antigua and Barbuda waters, are carried out safely and that all small craft are fit for their intended purpose.

 Further information can be obtained directly from ADOMS Technical Department: